 With the help of an experienced whistleblower attorney, whistleblowers across the country, including some of our clients, have reported fraud and assisted the federal government in recovering billions of dollars in False Claims Act cases.
 We have helped our whistleblower clients earn awards for reporting this fraud through extensive investigation and documentation, diligent preparation of winning whistleblower lawsuits, and our solid working relationship with government attorneys.
 It’s through these relationships that we’ve learned how to build our whistleblower’s cases so that they capture the government’s attention.

 Our recent whistleblower cases:

 Helped our client and the federal government successfully conclude a whistleblower case against an import company that had been avoiding payment of anti-dumping duties.
-The defendant paid $10.5 million to resolve our whistleblower claim.

 (U.S. ex rel.
 Wells v.
 Bassett Mirror Company)

 Successfully resolved a qui tam whistleblower lawsuit against a major U.S. furniture retailer involving allegations of customs fraud.
-The retailer paid the government a total of $15 million to settle the case before trial.

 (U.S. ex rel.
 Wells v.
 Z Gallerie)

 IRS WHISTLEBLOWER CASE

 Obtained a significant IRS whistleblower award for a client who reported a company that engaged in illegal tax fraud relating to overseas business activity.